 Paul E. TennisonAssociate Attorney

-Paul takes great pride in mastering each challenging goal he sets for himself as evident by his successful completion of West Point, distinguished service in the US Army, success at Vanderbilt Law School, continuing to learn more about the world and how to serve his clients.
+Paul takes great pride in mastering each challenging goal he sets for himself as evidenced by his successful completion of West Point, distinguished service in the US Army, success at Vanderbilt Law School, continuing to learn more about the world and how to serve his clients.
 Paul enjoys challenging physical activity and has completed a 100KM bike ride, Olympic distance triathlon, marathon, and is currently a bodybuilder and member of the 1,000 lb club.
 Paul brings the same tenacity to the court room in pursuit of vigorous representation of each of his clients.Practice Areas

 Defamation, intellectual property, military law, healthcare law, wrongful death, cryptocurrency, employment discrimination, contested divorce, appeals, business disputes, zoning, property law, first amendment, second amendment, and personal injury cases.Industry Areas